Set Up App Protect Instances for Security Monitoring

 • Add the app_protect_policy_file directive with a reference to a security policy.

 The policy reference must use the .tgz file extension when using Instance Manager to perform precompiled publication of NGINX App Protect WAF policies and log profiles.
-The file path referenced must exist on the NGINX Management Suite host, but it’s ok if the policy file doesn’t exist yet.
+The file path referenced must exist on the NGINX Instance Manager host, but it’s ok if the policy file doesn’t exist yet.
 If your Instance is not configured for precompiled publication, then use the .json file extension for polcies and log profiles.
 In this case, the file path referenced in the NGINX configuration must reside on the Instance.

 • Add the app_protect_security_log_enable on and the app_protect_security_log directive to any NGINX context where NGINX App Protect WAF is enabled and you want to be able to review attack data.